thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>Get insights into how the GovTech team develops the National Digital Identity platform and grows the ecosystem of consumers and private sector digital services.
       <br>
       <br>Learning Outcomes:
-      <br>• Articulate what makes a National Digital Identity
+      <br>• Articulate what makes a National Digital Identity.
-      <br>• Describe how the Govtech team enhanced the SingPass Mobile app from an authentication app into a multi-functional “everyday” app?                           <br>• Explain how Govtech drove the growth and adoption of the platform ecosystem and supported  agencies and private sector in their digitalisation journeys.
+      <br>• Describe how the Govtech team enhanced the SingPass Mobile app from an authentication app into a multi-functional “everyday” app.                             <br>• Explain how Govtech drove the growth and adoption of the platform ecosystem and supported  agencies and private sector in their digitalisation journeys.
       <br>
       <a href="https://www.eventbrite.sg/e/a-product-management-approach-to-building-a-national-digital-platform-tickets-117611696751">Click here to register.</a>
     </td>